How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 Step 2.
 Set up the recording environment

-iSpring Suite allows you to record videos with minimal equipment.
-You just need a computer with the best training video software installed, a microphone, and a USB webcam, or a laptop with a built-in mic and camera.
+iSpring Suite allows you to record videos without fancy equipment.
+You just need a computer, a microphone, and a USB webcam, or a laptop with a built-in mic and camera.
 When you open the video recorder, it will automatically detect any connected devices.

 After you connect the audio and video feeds, prepare your computer for smooth functioning.
-Close apps that are not involved in the recording process, especially those that show alerts or pop-ups.
+Close apps that aren’t involved in the video recording process, especially those that show alerts or pop-ups.

 Step 3.
 Make a test recording

-After you install iSpring Suite, double-click on its icon on your desktop.
+Install iSpring Suite and double-click on its icon on your desktop.
 In the Quick Start window, select the Screencasts tab.
-Choose New Recording in the Create section.
+Choose Record Screencast.

 How to make training videos for employees with iSpring Suite

-iSpring Suite will ask what you want to record: the screen, the camera, or both screen and camera simultaneously.
-Since we’re going to make a presenter-style video, we’ll guide you through the key steps on how to record using a webcam.
+iSpring Suite will ask what you want to record: the screen, the camera, or both the screen and the camera simultaneously.
+Since we’re going to make a presenter-style video, I’ll guide you through the key steps on how to record using a webcam.

 In the Recording Settings window, choose the Camera mode and customize the additional options.